<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Do you ever bring a water bottle thinking you'll be staying hydrated the whole flight, just to empty it out at security and forget to refill it on the plane?
 No?
 Just me??

-Planes tend to be really dry, and a really easy thing to do to make sure you stay feeling good is to stay hydrated ... and no, drinking 5 mini cups of Diet Coke will not help the situation, trust me on that one.
+Staying hydrated is rule #1 when it comes to traveling, and that starts with your flight ... and no, drinking 5 mini cups of Diet Coke will not help the situation.
 Make a rule to drink a cup of water with any sort of soda you get.
 If you plan on sleeping, ask your friend sitting next to you to get you water in case you're snoozing when the flight attendants come by so you can have something to drink when you wake up.

-As much as I love the airline meals that come in metal tins ...
-I love having my own snacks.
+As much as I love the airline meals that come in metal tins (jokes, they're usually meh), I love having my own snacks.
 When traveling internationally, the airlines stick to schedules for how often they bring around food and drinks.
-If you take a nap and miss a snack, it could be a couple hours until they come around with the next thing, so you'll want to be able to reach into your carry-on and pull out a protein bar or trail mix.
+If you take a nap and miss a snack, it could be a couple of hours until they come around with the next thing, so you'll want to be able to reach into your carry-on and pull out a protein bar or trail mix.
 Here's my go-to list for travel snacks to pack.

 Sleeping is one of the best ways to make it through a long flight.
 The time will pass by, and you won't have any idea.
 Sleeping on a plane can be a little tricky though.
 The lights may bother you, the people moving around a lot may bother you...how are you supposed to sleep?

-We suggest bringing an eye mask (I love this one) and headphones or ear plugs.
+We suggest bringing an eye mask (I love this one) and headphones or earplugs.
 While it still won't be as good as laying in your own bed, catching even a little sleep makes the time fly.
 If you are the type of person who can't sleep anywhere but their bed, try a sleep aid.
 It will help relax you, and help you sleep a little longer.
 Which sleep aids?
-There's so many options out there from natural, to over-the-counter, to prescription.
+There are so many options out there from natural, to over-the-counter, to prescription.
 Do some research to find what's best for you!

 10. Have a Good Attitude

-The last, but not least is to have a good attitude!
+Last, but not least is having a good attitude!
 If you mentally hype yourself for a fun and relaxing flight, go prepared with things to keep you entertained, fresh and hydrated then you will have a great time!
 Having a positive attitude about the flight will cause you to enjoy your time more, as well as the people around you.
 Nobody wants to sit next to the grumpy person on the flight, so don't be that person!
 Have fun, the plane ride won't last forever (and it will alllllll be worth it).

-— Journal, Notebook, a book you have been dying to read but putting off for months... we all have one of those!
-Dive in.
+— Journal, notebook, pen, and a book you have been dying to read but putting off for months

 — Healthy Snacks: Protein bars, granola bars, trail mix, dried fruit, etc.

-— "Bathroom Essentials Pouch" filled with: a toothbrush, toothpaste, make up wipes, deodorant, gum, floss, face wash.
+— "Bathroom Essentials Pouch" filled with a toothbrush, toothpaste, deodorant, gum, floss, and chapstick

-— Water bottle (You know those Hydroflasks everyone has?
-Volunteers really recommend something temp regulated like that!
-You could grab one of our rad ILP water bottles, or there's discounted brands too at places like Costco as well)
+— Water bottle (Volunteers really recommend something temp-regulated.
+You could grab one of our rad ILP water bottles, or there are discounted brands at Amazon and Costco too)

 Now you're all set!
 It can be easy to forget the small things before a flight so be sure to refer back to this as needed so you can have the ultimate cozy flight abroad!